-As of June 26, 2020, we have delivered tens of thousands of gloves, masks, face shields and gowns, as well as bottled water, cleaning supplies and hundreds of gallons hand sanitizer to medical and community partners in the greater Los Angeles area.
-We have also distributed cash grants to community-based partners in New Orleans, Los Angeles and on the Rosebud Reservation in South Dakota.
-In July, we disbursed $100,000 in funds generously donated by Sony Music Group as grants to community-based organizations supporting food security, vulnerable population groups including low income and food insecure families–particularly in hard hit Black and Latinx communities–in Austin, Chicago, Detroit, Los Angeles, Miami, Nashville, New Orleans and New York.
+As of August 1, 2020, we have delivered hundreds of thousands of gloves, masks, face shields and gowns, as well as bottled water, cleaning supplies and hundreds of gallons hand sanitizer to medical and community partners in the greater Los Angeles area.
+We have also distributed cash grants to community-based partners in New Orleans, Los Angeles and on the Pine Ridge Reservation in South Dakota.
+In July, we disbursed $100,000 in funds generously donated by Sony Music Group as grants to community-based organizations supporting vulnerable population groups including low income and food insecure families–particularly in hard hit Black and Latinx communities–in Austin, Chicago, Detroit, Los Angeles, Miami, Nashville, New Orleans and New York.
 Donations from the public and corporate partners make our efforts possible.
 Thank you!

 Operation USA is seeking major monetary donations as well as bulk, corporate in-kind donations of appropriate supplies to help combat the spread of COVID-19, protect frontline workers, bolster facilities and people treating those who are already impacted, and support community-based organizations who have been hard hit by the pandemic.
 Your partnership with and investment in Operation USA at this time is crucial to our ability to respond.

 Download our COVID-19 response deck here.

 Read on to learn more about COVID-19 relief distributions and grants.